July 22, 2025

 “If it’s helpful, you can follow this format: What we worked on, the result you saw, and whether you’d recommend me.”

 This makes it easy for them to respond without second-guessing what to say.
 And the result?
 You get clear, relevant, and persuasive testimonials that do the heavy lifting on your LinkedIn profile.
+Many teams now rely on testimonial collection tools to automate requests right after a win, so feedback comes in while results are still fresh.

 Remember: People want to say good things when you've delivered real value—just give them the right tools to do it.